gardener/gardener/docs/concepts/resource-manager.md

    - The replica count values can be overwritten by the `high-availability-config.resources.gardener.cloud/replicas` annotation.
    - It does NOT mutate the replicas when:
      - the replicas are already set to `0` (hibernation case), or
-     - when the resource is scaled horizontally by `HorizontalPodAutoscaler` or `Hvpa`, and the current replica count is higher than what was computed above.
+     - when the resource is scaled horizontally by `HorizontalPodAutoscaler`, and the current replica count is higher than what was computed above.

 2. When the `high-availability-config.resources.gardener.cloud/zones` annotation is NOT empty and either the `high-availability-config.resources.gardener.cloud/failure-tolerance-type` annotation is set or the `high-availability-config.resources.gardener.cloud/zone-pinning` annotation is set to `true`, then it adds a [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) to the pod template spec: